5 Things to Consider When Placing a Baby for Adoption in Your Teens

 Information on the adoption process, as well as the role of the birth father, is available to you 24/7 by calling 1-800-ADOPTION or visiting us online.

-3. How will raising a child affect your goals for the future?
+3. How will raising this child affect my goals for the future?

 Your goals and dreams of finishing your education or starting a career in order to create a foundation for your future don’t have to disappear.
 Adoption can ensure that not only will your child find the perfect home with a loving and nurturing family, but you can continue down your intended path to create a better future for yourself.